NunoMBatista/QUAK-Quadratic-Unconstrained-Alignment-of-Knowledge/README.md

 ## Getting Started with the Full Pipeline

 1. Create and activate a Python environment and install the dependencies listed in `requirements.txt`.
-2. Copy `.env.example` to `.env` and add any API keys required by the Groq-powered KG builder.
+2. Copy `.env.example` to `.env` and add the API key required by the Groq KG builder.
 3. Download any required artifacts (pretrained SciBERT weights are pulled automatically, but the first run may take a few minutes).

 Once the environment is ready you can choose between the lightweight handmade demo and the full hypothetical pipeline described below.